servusdei2018/awesome-catholic/README.md

 * [Missale Meum](https://github.com/mmolenda/missalemeum) - 1962 Roman Catholic Missal for the Traditional Latin Mass
 * [US Diocese Mapper](https://github.com/kburchfiel/us_diocese_mapper/) - Create interactive and static maps of Latin Rite Catholic dioceses, provinces, and cathedrals within the United States.
 * [Code of Canon Law](https://github.com/shineministry/codeofcanonlaw) - The Code of Canon Law, with searching capability
 * [Catechism](https://github.com/nossbigg/catechism) -  The Catechism of the Catholic Church, modernised ⭐️⛪️
 * [TradCatholicQuotes](https://github.com/nonnobisdomine62/tradcathquotes) - Traditional Catholic quote collection about the fewness of the saved, the rosary, and the use of Latin.
 * [auxilium-christianorum](https://github.com/nonnobisdomine62/auxilium-christianorum-frontend) - Unofficial frontend for the daily Auxilium Christianorum prayers for the laity
+* [catholic-bible-cheatsheet](https://github.com/nonnobisdomine62/catholic-bible-cheatsheet) - Digital reference for the Catholic Bible Cheatsheet from Dr. Taylor Marshall with Bible verses

 ## Related-Awesome-Lists